0xMiden/miden-tutorials/docs/src/web-client/mint_consume_create_tutorial.md

 Below is an example of a transaction request minting tokens from the faucet for Alice.

-Add this snippet to the end of the `webClient` function in the `src/webClient.ts` file that we created in the previous chapter:
+Add this snippet to the end of the `createMintConsume` function in the `lib/createMintConsume.ts` file that we created in the previous chapter:

 ```ts
 // 4.
 Mint tokens to Alice